On nef subvarieties: - q- ample divisors and ample subschemes

 \begin{definition}[$q$-T-ampleness {\cite[Definition 6.1]{Totaro}}] Let $X$ be a projective scheme of dimension $n$.
 Suppose the ring of regular functions of $X$, $\mathscr{O}(X)$ is a field.
 We fix a $2n$-Koszul-ample line bundle $\mathscr{O}_{X}(1)$ on $X$.
 We say that a line bundle $\mathscr{L}$ is \textit{$q$-T-ample} if there is a positive integer $N$, such that

-for $0\leq i\leq n-q$. \end{definition}
+for $1\leq i\leq n-q$. \end{definition}

 Totaro showed that $q$-T-ampleness is the same as $q$-ampleness \cite[Theorem 6.3]{Totaro}.
-Even though the $q$-T-ampleness notion may appear technical, the equivalence is the key result of his paper.
+Even though the notion of $q$-T-ampleness may appear technical, the equivalence is the key result of his paper.
 It reduces the problem of showing a line bundle being $q$-ample to checking the vanishing of finitely many cohomology groups.
 Using the notion of $q$-T-ampleness, Totaro showed that $q$-ampleness is Zariski open \cite[Theorem 8.1]{Totaro}.

-We can extend the definition to $\mathbf{R}$-Cartier divisors. \begin{definition}[$q$-ample $\mathbf{R}$-divisors] Let $X$ be a projective scheme.
-An $\mathbf{R}$-Cartier divisor on $X$ is \textit{$q$-ample} if $D$ is numerically equivalent to $cL+A$ with $L$ a $q$-ample line bundle, $c\in \mathbf{R}_{>0}$, $A$ an ample $\mathbf{R}$-Cartier divisor. \end{definition} Based on the work of Demailly, Peternell and Schneider, Totaro also proved that \begin{theorem}[{\cite[Theorem 8.3]{Totaro}}] An integral divisor is $q$-ample if and only if its associated line bundle is $q$-ample.
-The $q$-ample $\mathbf{R}$-divisors in $N^{1}(X)_{\mathbf{R}}$ defines an open cone (but not convex in general) and that the sum of a $q$-ample $\mathbf{R}$-divisor and a $r$-ample $\mathbf{R}$-divisor is $(q+r)$-ample. \end{theorem} These facts are non-trivial.
-We shall use the notion of $q$-T-ampleness to prove proposition \ref{prop: pullback}.
+The notion of $q$-ampleness can be extended to $\mathbf{R}$-Cartier $\mathbf{R}$-divisors. \begin{definition}[$q$-ample $\mathbf{R}$-Cartier $\mathbf{R}$-divisors {\cite[Definition 2.20]{GK}}] Let $X$ be a projective scheme.
+An $\mathbf{R}$-Cartier $\mathbf{R}$-divisor $D$ on $X$ is \textit{$q$-ample} if $D$ is numerically equivalent to $cL+A$ with $L$ a $q$-ample line bundle, $c\in \mathbf{R}_{>0}$, $A$ an ample $\mathbf{R}$-Cartier $\mathbf{R}$-divisor. \end{definition} Based on the work of Demailly, Peternell and Schneider, Totaro also proved that \begin{theorem}[{\cite[Theorem 8.3]{Totaro}}] An integral divisor is $q$-ample if and only if its associated line bundle is $q$-ample.
+The set of $q$-ample $\mathbf{R}$-Cartier $\mathbf{R}$-divisors in $\N^{1}(X)_{\mathbf{R}}$ defines an open cone (but not convex in general) and that the sum of a $q$-ample $\mathbf{R}$-Cartier $\mathbf{R}$-divisor and an $r$-ample $\mathbf{R}$-Cartier $\mathbf{R}$-divisor is $(q+r)$-ample. \end{theorem} These facts are non-trivial.
+We shall use the notion of $q$-T-ampleness to prove Proposition \ref{prop: pullback}.

 We note that $(n-1)$-ampleness admits a pleasant geometric interpretation, which we shall use a few times in this paper. \begin{theorem}[{\cite[Theorem 9.1]{Totaro}}] Let $X$ be a projective variety of dimension $n$.
-A line bundle $\mathscr{L}$ on $X$ is $(n-1)$-ample if and only if $[\mathscr{L}^{\vee}]\in N^{1}(X)$ does not lie in the pseudoeffective cone. \end{theorem}
+A line bundle $\mathscr{L}$ on $X$ is $(n-1)$-ample if and only if $[\mathscr{L}^{\vee}]\in \N^{1}(X)$ does not lie in the pseudoeffective cone. \end{theorem}